Differentiable Programming and Neural Differential Equations

 Adjoint of Ordinary Differential Equations

-We with to solve for some cost function $G(u,p)$ evaluated throughout the differential equation, i.e.:
+We wish to solve for some cost function $G(u,p)$ evaluated throughout the differential equation, i.e.:

 \[ G(u,p) = G(u(p)) = \int_{t_0}^T g(u(t,p))dt \]